Days of the New (1999 album): Reception

 Despite better critical reception, Green sold poorly compared to the first album.
 By October 1999, it had sold only 124,000 copies according to SoundScan.
-It would eventually reach around 450,000 copies sold.
-Only one song, "Enemy", was a major hit, and the second single, a ballad entitled "Weapon and the Wound," charted reasonably well.
+It would eventually reach around 300,000 copies sold.
+Only one song, "Enemy", was a major hit, and the second single, a ballad entitled "Weapon and the Wound", charted reasonably well.
+In 2004, Metal Hammer included the album on its list of "50 Lost Classics".

 Track listing

 All songs written by Travis Meeks except where noted.